mpalmer/giddyup/README.md

 going after the deployment "low hanging fruit".

+# Installation

+At this stage, giddyup is only available directly as a git repo.
+There are no versioned releases, nor are there distribution packages available.
+My recommendation is to create a clone of the [main giddyup repo](https://github.com/mpalmer/giddyup) somewhere (I suggest `/usr/local/lib/giddyup`) and then to update, just `git pull`.
+You then have a fixed location to point your hook symlinks and inclusions of `functions.sh`.

+Eventually, when giddyup stabilises there will be distribution packages;
+they'll likely put everything into `/usr/lib/giddyup`, at which time you can just delete your git repo at `/usr/local/lib/giddyup` and symlink that location `/usr/lib/giddyup`, and nothing else will need to change.

 # Initial Setup

 1. Create a directory somewhere, as the user who will run the app,